top of page

 To divide the new bedroom and living room, a dual-sided custom joinery was built.
 One side features a storage cabinet that opens from the room and on the other, a black-tinted mirrored wall to add spatial dimension and open shelves that face both the main area and Kenneth’s personal corner.

-The open shelves are adorned with personal collectibles and Japanese antiques and décor pieces some dating back to the early 18th century painstakingly sourced and curated by Cher.
+The open shelves are adorned with personal collectibles including Japanese antiques some dating back to the early 18th century painstakingly sourced and curated by Cher.
 The black stainless steel shelves are an edgy, more modern touch that juxtapose with some of the antiques displayed.

 Kenneth’s personal corner is where he’d sometimes work from home from or spend time self-reflecting.
 Local avant-garde furniture brand, Plinth co., was commissioned to custom-make the brutalist-style table for this special corner.
 The tabletop made with black powder coated steel, features handcrafted, undefined edges, which is an ode to the Japanese concept of Wabi-Sabi.
 The legs of the tables are full concrete, moulded and blackened, again with raw, imperfect finishing that only some can truly appreciate.